thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 ## What's a synthetic event?

-Now that you've gotten some practice with React's tools, let's build a sophisticated React application.
+Now that you've gotten some practice with React's tools, let's build a sophisticated React user interface.
 For that, you'll need to learn about React's synthetic event system.
 A **synthetic event** is an object that wraps a browser's native event object.
 In other words, there's a JavaScript object inside of another JavaScript object.

 ```text
 ┌──── Synthetic event ───┐